8ta4/accent/README.md

 1. Press **Space** when you want to evaluate your pronunciation up to that moment.

 > How do I evaluate my pronunciation the second time?
+(Planned)

 After your initial evaluation, simply continue speaking and press **Space** whenever you want feedback on the new segment of speech you've just spoken.
 Each press of **Space** evaluates only the speech from the end of the last evaluation to the moment you press the key again.